The Informational Observer in Relational Quantum Mechanics: Agreement and Confirmation in the Wigner's Friend Paradox

 \section{Agreement and Confirmation in the Wigner's Friend Paradox}

 The preceding sections developed a structural criterion for observerhood in RQM, grounded in the coherence of records across time and operationally assessed by SWVs.
-We argued that an observer exists, in the full epistemic sense required for scientific practice, only when her records can be embedded into a single diachronic history relative to appropriate boundary conditions.
-A non-vanishing SWV then functions as a coherence check: it certifies that the informational role of the observer is well-defined across the relevant temporal interval.
+We have argued that an observer exists, in the full epistemic sense required for scientific practice, only when her records can be embedded into a single diachronic history relative to appropriate boundary conditions.
+A non-vanishing SWV functions as a coherence check: it certifies that the informational role of the observer is well-defined across the relevant temporal interval.

-In this section, we demonstrate how this coherence criterion operates in a setting where relational descriptions are known to come into tension: the Wigner’s friend scenario \cite{wigner1995remarks}.
+In this section, we demonstrate how this coherence criterion operates in a setting where relational descriptions are known to come into tension: the Wigner's friend scenario \cite{wigner1995remarks}.
 Wigner's friend–type experiments make evident the problem of intersubjective agreement in RQM.
 If coherence across time cannot be secured here, it is unclear how RQM could support agreement and hence confirmation at all.

-The aim of this section is twofold.
-First, we review the Wigner's friend paradox and the conditions under which observers cannot agree with each other on the outcome of a measurement.
-We discuss some existing approaches to this problem and the reason for their respective failures.
-Second, we show how the SWV-coherence check developed in the previous section allows the confirmation of a coherent narrative formed by the friend's records, which leads to the emergence of the I-observer.
-We apply this coherence-check to an already existing framework (RQM+CPL) \cite{adlam2022information}, demonstrating that this internally coherent record can be made available to Wigner through a subsequent interaction, thereby enabling intersubjective agreement without reintroducing absolute facts.
-We thus argue that our proposal enables empirical confirmation of RQM, safeguarding its status as an empirically meaningful interpretation of quantum theory.
+The aim of this section is threefold.
+First, we review the Wigner's friend paradox and the conditions under which observers cannot agree on the outcome of a measurement.
+We discuss existing approaches to this problem and the difficulties they face in recovering empirical confirmation within a fully relational framework.
+Second, we show how the SWV coherence criterion developed in the previous section establishes the structural coherence of the friend's records, allowing them to support a stable evidential perspective and thereby giving rise to the I-observer.
+We then apply this coherence criterion within the RQM+CPL framework \cite{adlam2022information}, demonstrating how a coherent record can subsequently be accessed by Wigner, enabling intersubjective agreement without reintroducing observer-independent facts.
+These results suggest a route to empirical confirmation within RQM while preserving its fundamentally relational character.
+Third, we examine the Frauchiger--Renner paradox as a limiting case.
+This paradox raises a more demanding challenge involving multiple nested observers and mutually incompatible inferences.
+Examining this case helps clarify the scope of the coherence criterion and its role in relation to broader questions of intersubjective agreement and empirical confirmation.